 a.
 All home occupations are subject to the restrictions on commercial vehicles of Section 9.6.A.
-The use or storage of tractor trailers, semi-trucks, or any heavy equipment, such as construction equipment used in a commercial business, is also prohibited.
+The storage of any heavy equipment, such as construction equipment used in a commercial business, is also prohibited.

-b.
-Day care homes are prohibited as a home occupation.
+- b.
+Day care homes are prohibited as a home occupation. - c.

-c.
 Repair and service of any vehicles or any type of machinery, small or heavy, is prohibited.

 d.
-Rental services, where any materials for rent are stored on-site and customers visit the residence to pick-up and return the product, is prohibited e.
-The business of firearm transfers is prohibited.
+Rental services, where any materials for rent are stored on-site and customers visit the residence to pickup and return the product, is prohibited

-f.
+- e.
+The business of firearm transfers is prohibited. - f.
 Kennels are prohibited as a home occupation.